galulex/monitor/Readme.md

 Run `bundle exec cap production deploy`
 Login to instance and run passenger `passenger start`.
 It restarts automaticaly for next deploys

+Agent uses `9292` port.
+If you are using AWS services please make sure that add inbound rule for this port in Security Groups menu.

 Server: `passenger start`
 -